 Another one of the top sites in Kyoto – Gion District is the Kodaiji Temple.
 This temple was established in 1605 by the noblewomen Kita-no-Mandokoro in memory of her husband Toyotomi Hideyoshi.
 This is certainly one of the more peaceful and beautiful temples we visited.

-I visited this temple alone – I think everyone was a bit templed out by this time.
+I visited this temple alone – I think everyone was a bit “templed” out by this time.
 I was quite surprised to find that there were not many people visiting the temple, despite being in the middle of the day.
 This made the temple a peaceful and relaxing place to visit, unlike the other temples, which were swarming with tourists.
-The Kodai-ji Temple is a beautiful temple and well worth visiting.
+The Kodai-ji Temple is a beautiful temple and well worth visiting, and due to the lack of crowds I would say this is one of the non touristy things to do in Kyoto.

 Location: 526 Shimokawaracho, Higashiyama Ward

 Fushimi Inari is one of the most famous Kyoto main attractions.
-And and one of the reasons I know this was because when we visited the place, it was absolutely packed!!! ⠀Don’t let the above image fool you – this place was like being in a can of sardines!!
+And one of the reasons I know this was because when we visited the place, it was absolutely packed!!!
+Don’t let the above image fool you – this place was like being in a can of sardines!
 This image is taken much further up the trail where less tourists tend to be – yet I still waited and waited for this image.

 Like most Shinto shrines, there are various rituals you can take part in, such as cleansing, prayer, and writing a prayer or wish on a wooden plaque which you leave there on display.
-Myla just loved getting involved in all these rituals, which was great to see. ⠀
+Myla just loved getting involved in all these rituals, which was great to see, I would recommend the Fushimi Inari as one of the things to do with kids in Kyoto.

 Also allow time to check out the little stalls in the area – there is some delicious food here to try.
 We came just after breakfast and weren’t particularly hungry but I really wished we were because the food they had at the little street stalls looked amazing.
-My tip is to come super early, have your breakfast here and enjoy the shrine with fewer people.
+My tip is to come super early, have your breakfast here and enjoy the shrine with fewer people, as the Fushimi Inari is a must see Kyoto attraction.

 Location: Southern Kyoto, located just outside JR Inari Station